Chemistry Major

 Calculus 2

 All chemistry majors must begin with the Discovery Chemistry Core, which includes CHEM 181 Atoms & Molecules, CHEM 221 Organic Chemistry 1, CHEM 222 Organic Chemistry 2, and CHEM 231 Equilibrium & Reactivity.
 Each of these courses includes lab and they are typically taken in the order listed above during the first and second year.
-Students in the major normally continue with CHEM 300 Instrumental Chemistry/Analytical Methods followed by CHEM 335 Quantum Mechanics & Spectroscopy.
-CHEM 300 Instrumental Chemistry/Analytical Methods, which introduces experimental and instrumental methods essential to modern chemistry, is considered a gateway course to the upper level of the curriculum.
+Students in the major normally continue with CHEM 300 Instrumental Chemistry/Analytical Methods and CHEM 335 Quantum Mechanics & Spectroscopy.
 Each course integrates lecture and lab.
 Majors complete their chemistry curriculum with two advanced courses, chosen from Biochemistry (CHEM 301 Biochemistry or BIOL 301 Biochemistry 1), CHEM 336 Chemical Thermodynamics, and CHEM 351 Inorganic Chemistry, and with one other non-research CHEM elective at the 300-level.

 American Chemical Society (ACS) Certification